Avoiding Holiday Weight Gain

 Most people already know that watermelons are a nutritious fruit.
 Watermelons are a great source of low glycemic carbs, zero fat, zero sodium, zero cholesterol, packed with vitamin C and vitamin A, and of course a good source of water!
 But did you know that watermelon seeds also have a high nutrient value?
 It's true!
 One ounce of watermelon seeds has 13g of good fat and 8 grams of muscle building protein!
 Plus, watermelon seeds are also a good source of calcium, iron, phosphorus, magnesium, and potassium.

 So what's the best way to eat watermelon and/or their seeds?
 Well, most people roast watermelon seeds similar to roasting pumpkin seeds.
 But if you don't have time for that, just throw the watermelon chunks into a blender, seeds and all, with your favorite protein powder for a pre- or post-workout snack.
 You won't even know you're drinking the seeds when they are chopped into tiny pieces by your blender.
-Remember, Knowledge is Power!
-Happy Health!
+Remember, knowledge is power!
+Happy health and happy training!

 Water and Sports Performance